emilyeserven/emilyeserven.github.io/_flexfolio/projects/secquiz.md

 ### Interactivity

 The current app's interactivity mostly just extends to clicking buttons.
-Originally, the plan was to be more immersive and have the user experience th results of a data breach.
+Originally, the plan was to be more immersive and have the user experience results of a data breach.
 However, this proved to be too difficult to achieve with the timeframe and manpower available.
 Writing an entire script and potentially even storyboard would have been required, and I simply don't have much experience in either of those departments.
 Additionally, I was using this project as an excuse to focus on developing my development skills, and an interactive experience with that scope would have forced time to be distributed away from development.

-### Target Audience
+### Target audience

 The current app is targeted towards someone who regularly uses technology, but doesn't make conscious choices about their usage.
 Target audience shapes much of how the app is crafted.
-From size of targets to click, to how questions are worded, even reaching into development with the proportion of time spent on accomodating assistive technology.
+From size of targets to click, to how questions are worded, even reaching into development with the proportion of time spent on accommodating assistive technology.
 The original plan was to exclusively target populations of people who were older and only started using technology later in life.
 However, due to my desire for slightly more complex questions and feelings that a more tech savvy audience would create a larger impact, I opted to shift that focus.

-### Quiz Style and Question Types
+### Quiz style and question types

 The current app uses a linear 10 question quiz with multiple choice questions.
 Other considerations have included...